Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Exploring multi-wavelength leptonic flares with an additional Lorentz invariance violation delay

-with $A$ the displaced data set.
-For the present study, we compute the distance in logarithmic scale by displacing the synchrotron data set ($\equiv A$) over energy by a quantity $\epsilon = 10^k$ towards the inverse Compton set ($\equiv B$) such that $E_{\mathrm{new}} = E\times 10^k$, with $k$ varying from 0 to 16.
-Although our data sets are discrete, we treat the distributions of time delays as functions and retrieve values with linear interpolations between consecutive points such that $k$ can take any real value.
+with $A$ the displaced dataset.
+For the present study, we computed the distance in logarithmic scale by displacing the synchrotron dataset ($\equiv A$) over energy by a quantity $\epsilon = 10^k$ towards the inverse Compton set ($\equiv B$) such that $E_{\mathrm{new}} = E\times 10^k$, with $k$ varying from 0 to 16.
+Although our datasets are discrete, we treated the distributions of time delays as functions and retrieved values with linear interpolations between consecutive points such that $k$ can take any real value.